-South San Francisco - Successfully defeated proposed ordinance that would have prohibited the sale of hollowpoint ammunition and required registration of all ammunition sales.
-Worked behind the scenes with the City Attorney to inform him of ongoing NRA CA lawsuits over registration of ammunition sales and a ban on hollowpoint ammunition sales, which prompted the City Attorney to recommend that the council pull consideration of the ordinance.
+South San Francisco - Successfully defeated proposed ordinance that would have prohibited the sale of hollow-point ammunition and required registration of all ammunition sales.
+Worked behind the scenes with the City

+Attorney to inform him of ongoing NRA CA lawsuits over registration of ammunition sales and a ban on hollow-point ammunition sales, which prompted the City Attorney to recommend that the council pull consideration of the ordinance.

-Sunnyvale - (1) Submitted letter opposing inclusion of an extensive gun control package as a ballot measure for the residents to vote on, and assisted contingent of residents opposed to the ballot measure in formulating arguments to be included in the ballot pamphlet as the official opposition position; (2) Submitted letter opposing package of gun control ordinances that would have placed draconian zoning and other restrictions on licensed firearm dealers.
+Sunnyvale - (1) Submitted letter opposing inclusion of an extensive gun control package as a ballot measure and assisted contingent of residents opposed to the ballot measure; (2) Submitted letter opposing package of gun control ordinances that would have placed draconian zoning and other restrictions on licensed firearm dealers.
 The City prepared a detailed report on the subject, apparently due to the pressure it was receiving from those opposed to the ordinance, which concluded that firearm shops are not a danger to their surroundings.